 – Our fundraising strategy focused primarily on an inadequate number of pledge drives, but we are now working to diversify revenue by setting our sights on grants, increasing partnerships with local businesses, and building listenership through new outreach.
 We’ve also added two more (shorter and hopefully less-intrusive) pledge drives to the year.

 – And most importantly, communication with the community was not candid.
 We were not relating our real needs, in part because we didn’t know what those needs actually were.
-We have since published our almost-complete budget and are designing a system where listeners can see, at any given moment, the financial state of KCPW.
+We are working to design a system where listeners can see, at any given moment, the financial state of KCPW.

 A great thing was done for the community by the community back in 2008 when Wasatch Public Media, purchased KCPW and preserved it as a public radio station.
-Ed Sweeney, our former president, helped to lead that charge, and we are grateful for the past efforts.
+Our former president helped to lead that charge, and we are grateful for the past efforts.

 Public radio is an essential part of American media, and through the fulfillment of its mission, listeners are better informed and more engaged.
 Society itself is enriched by public radio.
 Any community that takes it upon itself to safeguard its local, independent voices, such as KCPW, is one that understands the vital role that these voices play.

 This link will take you to the first draft of KCPW’s budget.
 Some information still needs resolving, but the majority of the pieces are now there.
-When we started this process earlier this month, we did not realize the extent of the discovery phase.
-Going forward, changing revenue and costs will be reflected in monthly updates to this budget with the intent that the community always be able to see the financial health of KCPW and follow changes as they occur.
+Going forward, changing revenue and costs will be reflected in regular updates to this budget with the intent that the community always be able to see the financial health of KCPW and follow changes as they occur.

 WHAT COMES NEXT

-Our long-term vision is to get to the point where the station is operating debt free, and where KCPW’s position as a sustainable community resource – into the future – is assured.
-Making that vision a reality will take years of work, but right now we are taking the initial steps in creating the path that will get us there.
+Our long-term vision is to get to the point where the station is operating debt free, and where KCPW’s position as a sustainable community resource is assured.
+Making that vision a reality will take a lot of work, but right now we are taking the initial steps in creating the path that will get us there.

 WHAT YOU CAN DO

 First, please donate.
 Like other public media, KCPW is a nonprofit that is community-supported.
-We need the support of each of our listeners to raise $274,074.90 during this Summer Pledge Drive (July 28-August 2).
-In the future, we will ask for less as we build other revenue streams, but right now, this number represents the actual costs of continuing station operations and moving KCPW to a more sustainable model.
+We need the support of each of our listeners to raise the funds necessary to operate the station.

 Second, please ask your other public radio-listening friends and family to donate.
 An interesting statistic, and one that we know firsthand, is that nationwide only about 10% of audiences donate to their local public media.
 The reasons for this fact are innumerable.
 The answer seems to be outreach, and we could really use your help getting the word out.